ClinicalGenomicsGBG/insilico_wgs/README.md

 ## The insilico\_panels folder

-The in silico panels used in WOPR are also stored in this repository.
-You can find them in the `insilico_panels` folder.
+The in silico panels used in WOPR are stored in this repository as well as in `WOPR/references/insilico_panels/`.
+Here, you can find them in the `insilico_panels` folder.
 Every panel folder contains a gene or transcript list as well as a bed file created by `create_bed.py`.
-The lists and bed files of the panels currently used by wopr should also be in the WOPR repo:  `WOPR/references/insilico_panels/`.
+Should you create new ones for use in WOPR routine analysis, make sure to add those lists and bed files to the WOPR repo.
 <br />

 ## Coverage analysis (for in silico panel verification into WGS analysis)